Harry908/Cpts327_Steganography/README.md

 - Python 3.x
 - `customtkinter`: For the graphical user interface (GUI)
 - `Pillow`: To manipulate images
-- `cv2`: For handling image processing tasks (used in saving the encrypted image)
+- `cv2`: For handling image processing tasks (used in getting image matrix for encrypt and decrypt)

 ### Install dependencies: